Mrkomiljon/Live_Portrait_Monitor/README.md

 ## Acknowledgements
 I would like to thank the contributors of [FOMM](https://github.com/AliaksandrSiarohin/first-order-model), [Open Facevid2vid](https://github.com/zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis), [SPADE](https://github.com/NVlabs/SPADE), [InsightFace](https://github.com/deepinsight/insightface) repositories, for their open research and main [authors](https://github.com/KwaiVGI/LivePortrait).

+（Some demo images/videos above are sourced from image websites/repos.
+If there is any infringement, I will immediately remove them and apologize.）